 The Giants have called several stadiums home over the years.

 They’ve played in baseball stadiums like the Polo Grounds, Yankee Stadium, and Shea Stadium.
-They even played a dozen games during the 1973-4 season at the Yale Bowl at Yale University in New Haven, Connecticut.
-That must set a record — that a single professional sports team has played home in three different states?
+They even played a dozen games during the 1973-1974 season at the Yale Bowl at Yale University in New Haven, Connecticut.

-In the modern sports era, the Giants are most notably associated with the stadium which bore their name, Giants Stadium.
-Located across the Hudson River from Manhatten in New Jersey, the Giants first played in the stadium during the 1976 NFL season.
+In the modern era, the Giants are most notably associated with the stadium which bore their name, Giants Stadium.
+Located in New Jersey across the Hudson River from Manhattan, the Giants first played in the stadium during the 1976 NFL season.

 The Giants were the lone tenant of Giants Stadium until 1984 when the New York Jets started calling the stadium home.
-Giants Stadium was used until the 2009 season when, afterward, both teams moved across to MetLife Stadium.
+Giants Stadium was used until the 2009 season when both teams moved to MetLife Stadium.

 Located in the same sports complex as Giants Stadium, MetLife Stadium opened for the 2010 NFL season.
 At the time of construction, the $1.6 billion price tag for the stadium made it the most expensive stadium ever to be built in the US.

-Mention the name the Philadelphia Eagles to any Giants fan and you better look out.
-One of the most bitter rivalries in the NFL, there is no love lost between the Giants and their NFC East rival Eagles.
-As two of the oldest teams in the NFL, their rivalry is certainly one of the oldest and to many “the best” in the NFL.
+Mention the Philadelphia Eagles to any Giants fan and you better look out.
+As one of the oldest and most bitter rivalries in the NFL, there is no love lost between the Giants and their NFC East rival Eagles.

-Not to be outdone, the Giants have held strong rivalries with both the Washington Commanders and Dallas Cowboys.
-These rivalries have given NFL fans numerous memorable games over the years.
+Not to be outdone, the Giants have also held strong rivalries with both the Washington Commanders and Dallas Cowboys.
+These rivalries have given NFL fans many memorable games over the years.

 Betting on the New York Giants FAQs

-Yes, sports betting is legal in New York State online and at licensed retail sportsbooks.
-They can also visit New Jersey or Pennsylvania to bet on sports online at licensed sports betting apps.
-New Yorkers can bet from their phones while attending a game at MetLife Stadium, too.
+Yes, sports betting is legal in New York state online and at licensed retail sportsbooks.
+Bettors can also visit New Jersey or Pennsylvania to wager on sports online at licensed sports betting apps.
+New Yorkers can also bet from their phones while attending a game at MetLife Stadium.

 Yes.
 However, the popularity of betting on the Giants is directly proportional to how well the team is playing.
 When the Giants are dominating, New Yorkers place more bets on the team.
-When they’re doing poorly, like during the 2020-21 season, the popularity drops.
-However, NFL betting is the most popular regular season betting sport in the US.
-Betting on the Giants is always a popular activity in New York State.
+When they’re doing poorly, the popularity drops.
+However, NFL betting is the most popular regular season betting sport in the US, so betting on the Giants is always a popular activity in New York.